Supports patients living with psychosis who have not responded well to previous treatments.

 Psychosis treatment optimization program (PTOP) nurses work closely with the clinical team at the mental health centre, including psychiatrists, pharmacists, and a psychologist who work together with the individual to find new treatments that work better for them.

 Community-Based Clozapine StartsIn collaboration with a care provider, Psychosis treatment optimization program (PTOP) nurses facilitate community-based clozapine starts.

 - Clozapine monitoring

 One of the medications that may be suggested for individuals is clozapine.
 Clozapine is a very effective medication for treatment-resistant psychosis.
 This medication comes with a number of side effects, some of which can be serious.
 One serious but rare side effect can affect the body's ability to fight infections by lowering white blood cells.
 This side effect can be safely monitored with regular blood work and support from trained staff to monitor the individuals they work with closely.
 This service is available for as long as the individual is on clozapine.
 Common side effects may include drowsiness, low blood pressure, increased heart rate, weight gain, constipation and excessive drooling.
 These side effects can also be managed with the support of the individual's care team.

 Cognitive behavioural therapy (CBT) is a type of talk therapy where thoughts, feelings, and behaviours are explored.
 With psychosis, individuals may experience strange beliefs or may hear voices even while on medication.
 CBT targets these symptoms.
 Individuals will attend 15 to 20 weekly sessions with a trained CBT therapist.

 Referrals are made through your family doctor or your psychiatrist.
-You can ask your psychiatrist or family doctor to make a referral for you to the PTOP clinic in your community.
+You can ask your psychiatrist or family doctor to make a referral for you to the PTOP program in your community.